 After eating too many river fish called lampreys, King Henry I became very ill and died a few days later.
 He died in France but was brought back to England to be buried here at Reading Abbey.
 He was buried close to the high altar.

-Since the abbey's closure this site has faced much disruption from being blown up during the English Civil War to Victorian looting.
+Since the abbey's closure this site has faced much disruption from being blown up during the English Civil War to Victorian building.
 As a result, it is a mystery whether Henry is still buried here in Reading.

 Other royals buried at Reading Abbey include:

 The abbey had many holy relics, the most important being the hand of St James the apostle.
-This came to Reading through Henry I’s daughter Matilda, who was married to the Holy Roman Emperor, Henry V. When the emperor died in 1125, Matilda returned to England, bringing the hand, a prized family heirloom, with her.
+This came to Reading through Henry I’s daughter Empress Matilda, who was married to the Holy Roman Emperor, Henry V. When the emperor died in 1125, Matilda returned to England, bringing the hand, a prized family heirloom, with her.
 The hand was eventually given to the abbey.
 When Henry V’s son, the Emperor Frederick Barbarossa, who was sad to lose such a prestigious object, asked England’s new king Henry II to give the hand back, Henry did not want hand it over.
 Instead he gave Frederick a magnificent tent – it is said that the emperor was delighted with the gift.

 In the thirteenth century, somebody wrote down a list of the miracles caused by the hand of St James at Reading Abbey.
 Recording – and spreading – stories of miracles was important to make sure pilgrims kept coming to the abbey.
 This is ‘Miracle II’, thought to have happened in about 1155.